About One Square World

 Team Member Qualifications

-All principal members have been trained on and understand the Community Engagement to Ownership Spectrum, a collaborative governance model that we use in our work, described here by the Movement Strategy Center.
-Our lead facilitators are trained in Undoing Racism through The People's Institute for Survival and Beyond.
-And our team is comprised of members who are fluent in Spanish.
+Facilitators have been trained on 1) Just Transition Framework, 2) Community Engagement to Ownership Spectrum, a collaborative governance model that we use in our work, described here by the Movement Strategy Center, and 3) Undoing Racism through The People's Institute for Survival and Beyond.

 We are also a part of the National Association of Climate Resilience Planners